YorkshireLass/CognizeTechTest/README.md

-# Cognize - Coding Challenge for Eigen Technology
+# Cognize - Coding Challenge

 Cognize *[verb]*:
 > to know or become aware of